Due to Covid 19, no camporee's are scheduled in 2021

 Hikes of various lengths and difficulty will be offered Saturday and Sunday.
 Dinner will be shared Saturday night.
-The cost for a campsite is $10 per person for two nights.
-Barbecue will be offered at a minimal cost on Saturday.
+The cost for a campsite is $10 PER PERSON for two nights.
+Ham and turkey will be offered for the estimated cost of $6 on Saturday.
 Please bring a side dish.
-Send $10 to reserve a space to Bev Macdowell at 166 Mt.
-Royal Drive Arden, NC, 28704 Indicate if you want barbecue and what you plan to bring Saturday night.
+Send $10 to reserve a space to Kathleen Hannigan at 307 River Edge Dr., Asheville, NC 28803.
+Indicate if you want ham or turkey and what you plan to bring to contribute to Saturday dinner.
 Include your name and email address.
 The CMC camporees are held to recognize the importance of North Carolina’s Mountain Treasures.
 North Carolina’s Mountain Treasures are 41 areas within our Nantahala and Pisgah National Forests that stand out with special conservation, recreation, scenic, and cultural values.
-The United States Forest Service is now revising the management plan for our public forests in Western North Carolina—the current evaluation of Potential Wilderness Areas (PWAs) is our opportunity to gain better protection for these valuable places!.
+The United States Forest Service is now revising the management plan for our public forests in Western North Carolina—the current evaluation of Potential Wilderness Areas (PWAs) is our opportunity to gain better protection for these valuable places!

 What is a Camporee?

 A camporee is a car-camping weekend.
 The CMC camporees are held to recognize the importance of North Carolina's Mountain Treasures--41 areas within our Nantahala and Pisgah National Forests that stand out with special conservation, recreation, scenic and cultural values.
 The US Forest Service is in the process of revising the management plan for national forests in Western North Carolina.
 Camporees provide an opportunity to learn more about the areas that will be impacted by the Forest Plan.